Local Universal Explainer (LUX) -- a rule-based explainer with factual, counterfactual and visual explanations

 The final step of the experiment was a short survey that contained following questions: \begin{enumerate} \item Rate the overall experience of using LUX on a 5-point bipolar scaling method, analogous to the Likert scale. \item Describe the biggest advantage of LUX \item Describe the biggest disadvantage of LUX \end{enumerate}

 Additionally, we performed analysis of the assignments that the participants had to solve and measured time of completion of this tasks.
-Both groups obtained very similar results in all of the assigments and in time of completion.
-The results for scores obtained for assignments (Q1) and (Q2) were visualized in Figure~\ref{fig:survres-scores}.
+Both groups obtained very similar results in all of the assignments and in time of completion.
+The results for scores obtained for assignments (Q1) and (Q2) were visualized in left plot in Figure~\ref{fig:combined-figures}.
 The scores were calculated as accuracy of human-based prediction (Q1) and accuracy of a blackbox model on a counterfactuals generated by humans (Q2).
-The completion times were presented in Figure~\ref{fig:survres-times}.
+The completion times were presented in right plot in Figure~\ref{fig:combined-figures}.

-Moreover, both groups rated similarly the visual and textual version of LUX, where visual version obtained scores equal to 3.62 and textual version 3.57.
-The larger differences were observed in descriptions of advantages of a tools.
-The biggest advantage pointed out by the group that had access to visualization of explanations was the visual aspect, which proves that it is a feature that the users value.
-The biggest disadvantage was lack of detailed instructions on how to interpret explanations.
-This was a surprising finding, because rule and decision tree formats were very well known by the participants.
-It may suggest that assumption on the simplicity of the way the knowledge is presented to the user is very subjective.
-Therefore, explanations should be more contextualized and personalized.
+Furthermore, both groups rated the visual and textual versions of LUX similarly, where the visual version obtained scores equal to 3.62 and the textual version 3.57.
+The larger differences were observed in descriptions of advantages of tools.
+The biggest advantage pointed out by the group that had access to the visualization of the explanations was the visual aspect, which proves that it is a feature that users value.
+The biggest disadvantage was the lack of detailed instructions on how to interpret the explanations.
+This was a surprising finding, because the rules and decision tree formats were very well known by the participants.
+It may suggest that the assumption on the simplicity of the way the knowledge is presented to the user is very subjective.
+Therefore, the explanations should be more contextualized and personalized.